lakshmigopinath/lakshmigopinath/README.md

 ## About Me

-I am an MSc Data Science student with a strong foundation in BSc Mathematics.
+I am an MSc Data Science student presently doing internship at 6d Technologies.
 My journey through the fascinating world of data has equipped me with a solid grasp of analytical skills and a deep appreciation for uncovering valuable insights from intricate datasets.

 ## Skills and Expertise